-Drop-Off & FAQs
+Drop-Off/Pick-up & FAQs

 Camps run Monday – Friday, 8:30 am – 4:30 pm.
-Drop-off is open between 8 to 8:30 am and pick-up between 4:30 to 5 pm .
+Drop-off is open between 8 to 8:30 am and pick-up between 4:00 to 5 pm .
 Extended care also is available for an extra half-hour before and after camp.
 The cost for extended care is $15/week for the morning or afternoon; $30 for both.

 Please make sure your camper has the following supplies each day of camp.
-Forgotten items can be left at the front desk of the Bell Museum and we will be sure to get it to the right camper.

 - Lunch: non-refrigerated, non-microwavable, nut-free